Can Automated Feedback Turn Students into Happy Prologians?

 \section{Course Structure}

-We evaluated student's behavior during a 9 week-long bachelor's level logic programming course.
+We evaluated students' behavior during a 9-week-long bachelor's level logic programming course.
 During this course, students learned classic logic reasoning, as well as logic programming through Prolog.
-Overall, students faced three different types of Prolog exercises during this course: a 5-part role-playing exercise to familiarize students with the language, 22 optional recitation exercises, and one graded and mandatory final project.
+Overall, students faced three different types of Prolog exercises during this course: a 5-part role-playing exercise to familiarize students with the programming language, 22 optional recitation exercises, and one graded and mandatory final project.
 The mandatory project was worth 50\% of the final grade, while the remaining 50\% was from other theoretical assessments.
 Next, we describe the Prolog exercises in more detail.

-\begin{itemize} \item \textbf{Role-playing Exercise} \begin{itemize} \item Optional, not graded, online only \item 5 puzzles over 5 days \item A series of simple logic puzzles where students help a detective catch a group of criminals using logic programming; \end{itemize} \item \textbf{Recitation Exercises} \begin{itemize} \item Optional, not graded, partially solved in-class using pen and paper \item 22 exercises \item 4 Prolog exercise sheets grouped into the topics of: lists, arithmetic, negation and higher-order functions; \end{itemize} \item \textbf{Project} \begin{itemize} \item Mandatory, graded \item 5 weeks duration \item Worth 50\% of the final course grade.
+\begin{itemize} \item \textbf{Role-playing Exercise} \begin{itemize} \item Optional, not graded, online only \item 5 puzzles over 5 days \item A series of simple logic puzzles where students help a detective catch a group of criminals using logic programming; \end{itemize} \item \textbf{Recitation Exercises} \begin{itemize} \item Optional, not graded, partially solved in-class using pen and paper \item 22 exercises \item 4 Prolog exercise sheets grouped into the topics of: lists, arithmetic, negation, and higher-order functions; \end{itemize} \item \textbf{Project} \begin{itemize} \item Mandatory, graded \item 5 weeks duration \item Worth 50\% of the final course grade.
 The goal of this year's project was to create a solver for the logic puzzle \textit{star battle}; \end{itemize} \end{itemize}

 In \autoref{fig:timeline}, we show the timeline of the different exercises solved by the students.
 During the first weeks, the students learned logic fundamentals.
-Then, during week 3, the students started learning Prolog, with the optional exercise sets being released during weeks 3, 4 and 5.
-Meanwhile, the project statement was released at the beginning of week 4 and lasted until the end of week 9.
+Then, during week 3, the students started learning Prolog, with the optional exercise sets being released during weeks 3, 4, and 5.
+Meanwhile, the project statement was released at the beginning of week 4 with the deadline at the end of week 9.